-Assistant professor, School of Historical, Philosophical and Religious Studies Talebi is a professor of religious studies.
+Associate Professor, The College of Liberal Arts and Sciences Talebi is a professor of religious studies in the School of Historical, Philosophical and Religious Studies.
 A native of Iran, she lived through the 1979 revolution and the Iran-Iraq War.
 She has lived in the U.S. since 1994.
 She received her undergraduate degree in sociocultural anthropology from the University of California at Berkeley and her master's and doctorate degrees, also in sociocultural anthropology, from Columbia University.
 Talebi's research interests include questions of self-sacrifice and martyrdom, violence, memory, trauma, death, burial, funerary rituals, commemoration and memorialization, religion, revolution, and nation-state in contemporary Iran.
-Nicole Thompson
+Nicole Thompson Professor, Mary Lou Fulton Teachers College

 Thompson is a professor and vice dean of the division of teacher preparation in Mary Lou Fulton Teachers College at Arizona State University.
-Her work focuses on how best to prepare teachers to educate preK-12 students.
-Her research interests include teacher preparation, American Indian education and transformation and reform in education.
-Thompson is the lead on a \$5 million U.S. Agency for International Development grant that supports a collaboration to create a comprehensive, 21st-century curriculum for primary grade teacher education in Morocco.
+Her work focuses on how best to prepare teachers to educate pre-K-12 students.
+Her research interests include teacher preparation, American Indian education, and transformation and reform in education.
+Thompson is the lead on a \$5 million U.S. Agency for International Development grant that supports a collaboration to create a comprehensive, future-focused curriculum for primary grade teacher education in Morocco.
 During a five-year period, Thompson and the Teachers College will work with Morocco's Ministry of Education, universities within the kingdom and teacher training institutions, with the aid of experienced technical assistance and private sector agencies, to form the Higher Education Partnership-Morocco.

-Academic partnerships in MENA

-2

-General collaboration agreements

-University-to-university agreements seeking a broad variety of collaboration. opportunities across both institutions 1

-Global visiting programs

-Undergraduate students attend ASU for one semester or for one year

-3

-Memoranda of understanding

-Signed agreements between universities

-University partners

-- 1. Abu Dhabi University

-- 2. American University of Beirut, Lebanon

-- King Abdullah University of Science and Technology, Saudi Arabia

-- 4. King Fahd University of Petroleum and Minerals, Saudi Arabia

-Other partnerships:
+Hava Tirosh-Samuelson Regents Professor, The College of Liberal Arts and Sciences